Omlawrence24/EmployeeProfile/README.md

   ### MIT

   ## Description
   This Site allows the employer to create a profile that will enable his management team to build out a team based on team needs.
+Must initiate via Node.Js

   ## Table of Contents